 Features & Benefits

-- Current release focuses on the 2,800 acres of land managed by Rock Creek Park, a National Park in Washington, D.C.
+- Current release focuses on parks in the National Capital Region in and around Washington, D.C.

 - Suitable for resource management specialists, park rangers and interpretive staff, researchers, teachers, students, and visitors.

 - Increases awareness of the value of conserving natural areas.

 - “Build-a-hike” tool integrates a fun, detailed interactive map viewer with engaging information about the area’s natural communities and natural history.
 Park visitors create personalized hikes, with printable reports on what they will see along the way.

 - Interactive map viewer with GIS-like capabilities provides basic analytical tools for land managers.
 No additional software needed.